tomezard/SOES6092/README.md

 # BIOL6052
-Dependencies and data for BIOL6052
+Data sets and package dependencies for my BIOL6052 Data Management and Generalised Linear Modelling module at the University of Southampton